 Water management is an activity of planning, developing, distributing and optimum use of water resources under defined water policies and regulations.
 Indiscriminate use of water results in excessive wastewater generation, which becomes a burden for the dairy in terms of treatment and disposal costs.
 The IoT system measures the water consumption at various points within the infrastructure and calculates the total water usage and the health of the infrastructure.
-This consumption pattern is compared with other days, weeks and months'

-data to ensure a healthy water infrastructure is maintained.
+This consumption pattern is compared with other days, weeks and months' data to ensure a healthy water infrastructure is maintained.
 The architecture is based on IIoT (Industrial Internet of Things), which is a recent technology.
 The function monitors the level of the water in OHTs and sumps, ensuring the availability of enough water.
 Moreover, the user, such as the ground staff or plant manager, can interact with the dashboard using the mobile application or remote desktop application.

-- Real-time productivity and water consumption monitoring. - Helping the executive of the firm keep track of productivity trends and monitor assets. - Identifies potential inefficiencies in water consumption. - CIP process monitoring in real-time. - Monitors section-wise consumption of the plant, identifies production and cleaning. - Tracks and monitors borewell, water pump operations. - Monitors every shift-wise consumption to track plant operation effectively. - Provide vigilance over the water infrastructure (RO plant, softener, ETP). - Excess consumption detection and notifications. - Alerts to help make ground staff aware about leakage, wastage and overconsumption. - Suitable for outdoor installations. - Helps identify the health of RO and softener plants. - Quarterly consultant visits by our technical team with water experts along with monthly reports, which helps in water auditing.
+- Real-time productivity and water consumption monitoring. - Helping the executive of the firm keep track of productivity trends and monitor assets. - Identifies potential inefficiencies in water consumption. - CIP process monitoring in real-time. - Monitors section-wise consumption of the plant, identifies production and cleaning. - Tracks and monitors borewell, water pump operations. - Monitors every shift-wise consumption to track plant operation effectively. - Provide vigilance over the water infrastructure (RO plant, softener, ETP). - Excess consumption detection and notifications. - ❖ Alerts to help make ground staff aware about leakage, wastage and overconsumption. - Suitable for outdoor installations. - Helps identify the health of RO and softener plants. - Quarterly consultant visits by our technical team with water experts along with monthly reports, which helps in water auditing.

-Replacement of mechanical flowmeters in infrastructure with digital meters.
+Replacement of mechanical flow meters in infrastructure with digital meters.

-The annual monetary saving for this project is INR 1.70 lakh, with an investment of INR 1.12 lakh and a payback period of o8 months.
+The annual monetary saving for this project is INR 1.70 lakh, with an investment of INR 1.12 lakh, and a payback period of 08 months.

-Table 71: Cost Benefit Analysis - IOT Based Water Management System
+Table 78: Cost-Benefit Analysis - IoT-based Water Management System

 Parameters UOM

 Measurement point Cost INR 1,10,000

-Total water Consumption daily INR 12,000
+Total water Consumption daily kL 12,000

-Per kl kl 69
+Per kL INR 69

-Average monthly increment tariff per kl INR/kl 0.5
+Average monthly increment tariff per kL INR 0.5

 Number of consumption points Nos 17

-Parameters UOM

 Number of level measurement points Nos 4

-Minimum Consumption error Expected at one point % 1
+Minimum consumption error expected at one point % 1

-Energy and Maintenance Savings INR 10,000
+Energy and maintenance savings INR 10,000

-Monetary Savings INR lakh 1.12
+Monetary savings INR lakh 1.12

 Investment INR lakh 1.70

-Payback Period months 8
+Payback months 8

 IRR % 181.12

-NPV at 70% Debt (12% rate) INR lakh 8.10
+NPV at 70% debt (12% rate) INR lakh 8.10

-Table 72: Reference Plant Implementation - IOT based water management system
+Table 79: Reference Plant Implementation - IoT-based Water Management System

-Project Name IoT based water management system Objective To conserve the water, use in dairy industry $$ - IoT based water management tool Unit profile Winner Dairy was established on 25 January 1993 at Pondicherry.
-It is involved in Manufacture of dairy product and production of raw milk.
-Winner Dairy's daily production unit outlet processes nearly 2,50,000 litres of milk every day and produces milk-based by-products as well.
-Installation Photo Assumptions Made Total water consumption at the facility Cost incurred in water infrastructure Expenditure in electricity due to water infrastructure Operating hours of the plant Savings (INR lakh) ₹ 1.70 Investment (INR lakh) ₹1.10 Simple Payback Period 8 months Replication potential All dairies and milk chilling centers irrespective of size Outcomes Excess consumption detection, alerts and notifications leading to a reduction in water usage translating to monetary savings Real time productivity and water consumption monitoring Help the executive of the firm to keep track of productivity trends and monitor assists.
+Project Name loT-based water management system Objective To conserve the water, use in dairy industry - IoT based water management tool Unit profile Winner Dairy was established on 25 January 1993 at Pondicherry.
+It is involved in the manufacturing of dairy product and production of raw milk.
+Winner Dairy's daily production unit outlet processes nearly 2,50,000 litre of milk every day, and produces milk-based by-products as well.
+Installation Photo Assumptions Made Total water consumption at the facility Cost incurred in water infrastructure Expenditure in electricity due to water infrastructure Operating hours of the plant

-Project Name IoT based water management system Unit contact details Mr. Ayyanar Winner Dairy Email : er.sp.senthil@gmail.com Phone: +91 8883054141 Cluster Reference Tamil Nadu, Pondicherry
+Project Name loT-based water management system Savings (INR lakh) ₹ 1.70 Investment (INR lakh) ₹ 1.10 Simple Payback Period 8 months Replication potential All dairies and milk chilling centers irrespective of size Outcomes Excess consumption detection, alerts and notifications leading to a reduction in water usage translating to monetary savings Real-time productivity and water consumption monitoring Help the executive of the firm to keep track of productivity trends and monitor assists.
+Unit contact details Mr. Ayyanar Winner Dairy Email : er.sp.senthil@gmail.com Phone: +91 8883054141 Cluster Reference Tamil Nadu, Pondicherry